310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
-Wha--?!
+Wha—?!
 I-I-I-I’m so sorry!![^1] Are you alright?!
 I’m terribly sorry for bumping into you!
 {% endbubble %}

 {% bubble Hajime %}